b1tg/pickup/README.md

 [中文文档](./README_CN.md)

 Copy files to clipboard from command line, expecting to achieve the same effect as right-click copy.
-Now support Windows and OSX.
+Now support Windows, OSX and Linux.

 # How to use